Books

 I finished Kafka on The Shore about a week ago now - the last 150 pages I got through in a day! - and I still can’t decide whether or not I really like it.
 I know for a fact I won’t be rereading it, although I tend not to reread books anyway, so Im unsure how much of a factor that is. the surrealness that was plastered all over the blurb finally shone towards the end, and you know what, I enjoyed getting wrapped up in the atmosphere, happy to coast along the soft dreamscape of Kafka’s travels and his last encounter with Miss Seiki.

-While I did expect the white snake that came out of Nakata’s body after he died.
+Maybe I just expected to be left with morequestions that I was, but I feel most people overstated how confusing the book would be?
+Or maybe Id just long accepted that not everything would be explained.
+The only thing that really got me was the white snake that came out of Nakata’s body after he died.
 Perhaps it’s based on a Greek myth or something.
 Im not well versed in mythology

 Sakura didn’t end up being very plot relevant.
 She was sort of just there, for the most part.
 All of the women in this book had Murakami-typical 'odd' characterisation, mainly being present as sex objects for the main character to ogle.
 Even Oshima wasn't fully immune to this in the end.